-Connecting: Reflecting on both process and product and making connections to other aspects of life and study.
+Connecting: Relating artistic ideas and work with personal meaning and external context.
+Reflecting on both process and product and making connections to other aspects of life and study.

-You'll be able to link on specific subjects that you or your students may want more information about.
-The body of the Engagement Guide invites exploration before and after the performance, giving each student tools to make personal and meaningful connections during the show.

-We've included a pre-performance engagement activity and a post-performance activity for artistic practice and reflection.
+This Engagement Guide invites exploration before and after the performance, giving each student tools to make personal and meaningful connections during the show.
+You'll be able to link to specific subjects that you or your students may want more information about.
+We've included pre-performance engagement activities and post-performance activities for artistic practice and reflection.
 By no means should you feel limited by these suggestions!
 Go, make art, learn more...and share your experiences where you can.